IntersectMBO/plutus/plutus-metatheory/src/FFIExperiment.lagda.md

 import IO.Primitive as IO using (return;_>>=_)
 import Data.List as L
-import VerifiedCompilation.UCaseOfCase as UCC open import Data.Empty using (⊥)
+import VerifiedCompilation.UCaseOfCase as UCC import VerifiedCompilation.UForceDelay as UFD open import Data.Empty using (⊥)
-open import Scoped using (ScopeError;deBError) open import VerifiedCompilation.Equality using (DecEq) import Relation.Binary as Binary using (Decidable) open import VerifiedCompilation.UntypedTranslation using (Translation; Relation) open import Reflection using (showTerm) import Relation.Binary as Binary using (Decidable) import Relation.Unary as Unary using (Decidable)
+open import Scoped using (ScopeError;deBError) open import VerifiedCompilation.Equality using (DecEq) import Relation.Binary as Binary using (Decidable) open import VerifiedCompilation.UntypedTranslation using (Translation; Relation; translation?) open import Reflection using (showTerm) import Relation.Binary as Binary using (Decidable) import Relation.Unary as Unary using (Decidable)